sqlbunny/sqlbunny/README.md

 there are code-first, reflect-based and have a very weak story around relationships between models.
 So with that we set out with these goals:

 * Work with existing databases: Don't be the tool to define the schema, that's better left to other tools.
-* ActiveRecord-like productivity: Eliminate all sql boilerplate, have relationships as a first-class concept.
+* ActiveRecord-like productivity: Eliminate all sql bunnyerplate, have relationships as a first-class concept.
 * Go-like feel: Work with normal structs, call functions, no hyper-magical struct tags, small interfaces.
 * Go-like performance: [Benchmark](#benchmarks) and optimize the hot-paths, perform like hand-rolled `sql.DB` code.

-We believe with SQLBoiler and our database-first code-generation approach we've been able to successfully meet all of these goals.
-On top of that SQLBoiler also confers the following benefits:
+We believe with sqlbunny and our database-first code-generation approach we've been able to successfully meet all of these goals.
+On top of that sqlbunny also confers the following benefits:

 * The models package is type safe.
 This means no chance of random panics due to passing in the wrong type.
 No need for interface{}.
 * Our types closely correlate to your database field types.
 This is expanded by our extended null package which supports nearly all Go data types.